Frank Blethen: Career

 After completing his senior year at Arizona State University, Blethen returned to Seattle after the death of his estranged father in 1967.Blethen began his career at the Seattle Times as the assistant credit manager and was promoted to credit manager when his boss took a leave of absence.
 Blethen held a variety of positions at the Seattle Times, including building manager, where he negotiated janitorial and security contracts and oversaw the remodeling of the cafeteria.
 Blethen also spent four years working at the Walla Walla Union-Bulletin in Walla Walla, Washington, beginning in 1974.
 He returned to the Seattle Times Company in 1980 and held various executive positions in advertising, circulation, marketing, and labor.

 Blethen and his family also own the Yakima Herald-Republic, Walla Walla Union-Bulletin, and several other Seattle-area weeklies, including the Issaquah Press.
 He has been the publisher of the Times for over 30 years.
 While the Blethen family controls the Seattle Times Company, Frank Blethen's grandfather sold part interest in the company to the Ridder Bros., known today as Knight Ridder.

 On May 13, 2024, Blethen announced that he would retire from his position as CEO and publisher of the Seattle Times in late 2025.
+He passed the role of publisher to his son, Ryan Blethen, while Alan Fisco became CEO.